kcmath/Udacity-DRL/p1-Navigation/README.md

 - `Report.pdf`: Report

 ## Instructions
 Run the `Navigation.ipynb` to train the agent using DQN and DDQN.
-The average rewards over 100 consecutive episodes will be printed
+The average rewards over 100 consecutive episodes will be printed.
 A plot showing the agent progress will be shown, and the model weights will be saved in files `checkpoint.pth`.
 Nevertheless, the repository contains weights trained using DDQN.

 ## Report